 Turning Over the Keys: Empowering Teens to Address Hunger

-Ally Meyer, Child Hunger Program Coordinator, Oregon Food Bank
+Ally Meyer, Child Hunger Program Developer, Oregon Food Bank

 Teens experience hunger in unique ways and the strategies to ending hunger should fit those unique needs.
 Hear from a panel of youth who volunteer with various food programs throughout Oregon and gain insight in ways to engage youth and empower them to take the lead.